Hammarn/1MB335/Lab3.md

 makeblastdb -in path_to_the_protein_set/protein_set.fasta -dbtype nucl <!-- the dbtype could also be prot -->
 ```

 **Question** How many new files are created?
-Can you read them? <!-- three files: .nhr, .nin, .nsq All binary. nhr is the header, nin the index and nsq the sequence file, see here: https://www.biostars.org/p/111501/ . -->
+Can you read them? <!-- three files: `.nhr`, `.nin`, `.nsq` All binary `.nhr` is the header, `.nin` the index and `.nsq` is  the sequence file, see here: https://www.biostars.org/p/111501/ . -->

 Now we are going to blast.
-We are going to use tblastx, but you can also try other types of blast and see what happens. <!--Or we have them try different blast and compare results - e.g. blastn can be done with the same inputs. --> Adapt and run the following command:
+We are going to use `tblastx`, but you can also try other types of `blast` and see what happens. <!--Or we have them try different blast and compare results - e.g. `blastn` can be done with the same inputs. --> Adapt and run the following command:

 ```
 tblastx -query path_to_the_assembly/assembly.fna -db path_to_the_protein_set/protein_set.fasta -outfmt 6 -out outfile_name.blast